turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### RenderPath3D_PathTracing
 [[Header]](../WickedEngine/RenderPath3D_PathTracing.h) [[Cpp]](../WickedEngine/RenderPath3D_PathTracing.cpp)
 Implements a compute shader based path tracing solution.
 In a static scene, the rendering will converge to ground truth.
 When something changes in the scene (something moves, ot material changes, etc...), the convergence will be restarted from the beginning.
+The raytracing is implemented in [wiRenderer](#wirenderer) and multiple [shaders](#shaders).
+The ray tracing is available on any GPU that supports compute shaders.

 ### LoadingScreen
 [[Header]](../WickedEngine/LoadingScreen.h) [[Cpp]](../WickedEngine/LoadingScreen.cpp)